GET FOCUSED on Miami

-Grants and other funding
+Grants and Other Funding

-The Roy W. Dean Fall Film Grant closing 9/30 each year.
+The Roy W. Dean Film Grant

 In partnership with BondIt, a film & media fund based in Beverly Hills, ScreenCraft is offering between three and six production grants per year to talented filmmakers for short film and online series that display originality, vision & exceptional potential.
 Grant amounts will range from $5,000 to $20,000 depending on the scale and merit of the project.
 We also offer matching funds for crowd-funding campaigns – see the Application Guidelines for specific details.